jonathanpeppers/Xamarin.Android.Lite/README.md

 _NOTE: I compared this times on Windows with Visual Studio 15.7.5, using the default Xamarin.Forms Master Detail project template._

+# What are the limitations?

+Mark Seeman on an episode of [.NET Rocks](https://www.dotnetrocks.com/?show=1542) talked about: "constraints liberate".
+I don't know if he originated the idea, but that is definitely what is happening here.

+- `NetStandard` 2.0 projects only, Xamarin.Forms only
+- `Mono.Android.dll` or native APIs?
+Nope.
+- Android resources/assets?
+Nope.
+Use `EmbeddedResource`.
+- Debugging?
+Sadly, not yet.
+- Release builds?
+Not yet.

 # What's in the box?